pingcap/docs-cn/system-variables.md

 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether to enable the acceleration of `ADD INDEX` and `CREATE INDEX` to improve the speed of backfilling for index creation.
 Setting this variable value to `ON` can bring performance improvement for index creation on tables with a large amount of data.
+- Starting from v7.1.0, the index acceleration operation supports checkpoints.
+Even if the TiDB owner node is restarted or changed due to failures, TiDB can still recover progress from checkpoints that are automatically updated on a regular basis.
 - To verify whether a completed `ADD INDEX` operation is accelerated, you can execute the [`ADMIN SHOW DDL JOBS`](/sql-statements/sql-statement-admin-show-ddl.md#admin-show-ddl-jobs) statement to see whether `ingest` is displayed in the `JOB_TYPE` column.

 <CustomContent platform="tidb">